jigx-com/jigx-docs-examples/docs/Jig Types/jig_composite.md

 ::::

 **Examples:**
-See the full composite jig input code example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-composite/inputs/service-details-comp.jigx" target="_blank">GitHub</a>.
+See the full composite jig input code example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-composite/inputs/service-details-comp.jigx).
-See the folder with supporting files in <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/jigs/jig-types/jig-composite/inputs/supporting-files" target="_blank">GitHub</a>.
+See the folder with supporting files in [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/jigs/jig-types/jig-composite/inputs/supporting-files).
-See the datasource code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the datasource code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx).

 See the default.jigx code snippet with the database table defined below.

 :::hint{type="success"}
 Using the code below requires data in the database, the jigx.sample solution has the data provided for cleaning -services.
-You can use the cleaning-services.csv file in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/cleaning-services.csv" target="_blank">GitHub</a> and upload it via the [Data]() configuration in Jigx Management.
+You can use the cleaning-services.csv file in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/cleaning-services.csv) and upload it via the [Data]() configuration in Jigx Management.
 :::

 :::CodeblockTabs